Please note that this page has been revised since the 2022-2023 academic year.

 Internships, Co-ops, Student Teaching, Clinical Hours in Nursing and Health Sciences: Internships and co-ops must be for academic credit through the student’s academic major or minor OR registered through the Office of Career and Professional Development.

 These options involve direct service with community organizations, alternative break trips, and service-learning experiences.
+The Office of Leadership & Community Engagement (OLCE) offers opportunities in these categories, and the Honors College also sponsors an alternative break trip.

 The majority of honors students beyond the first year complete a service-learning or volunteer project to fulfill the requirement.
 Many students also participate on an alternative break trip or participate in other pre-approved service-learning/volunteer projects.
 (Holding a leadership position for a student organization is not volunteering.
 Please use the leadership option for those projects.)